rkittredge3/hello-world/README.md

 # hello-world
-Exercise to learn about GitHub
+Exercise to learn about GitHub.
+Seems simple enough so far.